-Candidates should have a PhD (or alternatively, equivalent professional experience) in an appropriate discipline, and have an established track record of teaching and assessment activities.
-Candidates should also possess experience of curriculum development, and have outstanding communication and interpersonal skills.
+Candidates should have a PhD (or equivalent professional experience) in an appropriate discipline, and have a sustained track record of teaching at undergraduate and postgraduate levels.
+Candidates should also have experience of leading curriculum development and be able to demonstrate a sustained track record of appropriate scholarship activities.
+Proven staff, budget and project management skills are also required.

-Job Description
+Job Description - Senior Teaching Fellow